 Discussion

 ESBL-E carriage is likely endemic across sub-Saharan Africa, though with significant unexplained heterogeneity between study locations and populations.
 Community ESBL-E carriage ranges from 5% in adults in Gambia in 2015 to 59% in children in the Central African Republic in 2013, the latter comparable to the highest described carriage prevalence in the world5.
 Significant heterogeneity warrants caution in interpreting summary estimates, but our pooled estimate suggests 18% (95% CI 11-29%) of people in sSA are colonised with ESBL-E, a higher prevalence than in high income settings.
-In Europe, community prevalence of ESBL-E carriage described in published reports ranges from 3.7% in Spain in 2004 to 7.3% in the UK in 201438–41, similar to the United States where a community prevalence of 3.4% was reported in healthy children42.
+In Europe, community prevalence of ESBL-E carriage is reported to range from 3.7% in Spain in 2004 to 7.3% in the UK in 201438–41, similar to the United States where a community prevalence of 3.4% was reported in healthy children42.
 In many of the estimates of studies included in this review, the reported prevalence of ESBL-E is more comparable to that reported in Asia (46% [95% CI 29-63%] 5), and amongst the highest in the world.

-The reasons for these profound differences between sSA and high-resource settings in terms of community ESBL-E carriage prevalence warrant further investigation, beyond the assessment of risk factors we have identified in this review.
+The profound differences in community ESBL-E carriage prevalence between sSA and high-resource settings warrants further investigation, beyond the assessment of risk factors we have identified in this review.
 Hospitalisation and antimicrobial use are likely drivers of carriage in the studies, with higher prevalence seen in hospitalised individuals and prior hospitalisation and antimicrobial exposure frequently identified as risk factors for carriage.
-Consistent with a putative faecal-oral transmission route, use of borehole water, a private indoor water source and boiling water before drinking were associated with reduced ESBL-E carriage risk, and it may be that poverty and poor water, sanitation and hygiene (WASH) infrastructure and practices in sSA are driving high ESBL-E carriage prevalence.
-The role of poverty in driving ESBL-E carriage is likely complex, and context-dependant, as evidenced by conflicting findings of the effect of socio-economic status on carriage from two studies in different settings.
+Obversely and consistent with a putative faecal-oral transmission route, use of borehole water, a private indoor water source and boiling water before drinking were associated with reduced ESBL-E carriage risk, and it may be that poor water, sanitation and hygiene (WASH) infrastructure and practices in sSA are driving high ESBL-E carriage prevalence.
+This speaks to a role for poverty in driving ESBL-E carriage, however this is likely complex, and context-dependant, as evidenced by conflicting findings of the effect of socio-economic status on carriage from two studies in different settings.

 More broadly, this review highlights areas where data that could inform interventions to interrupt ESBL-E transmission, are lacking.
 In the community, long-term longitudinal ESBL-E carriage studies are necessary to understand the dynamics of community ESBL-E transmission, particularly the role of within household transmission, and the role of household animals.
 In health facilities, the determinants of apparent ESBL-E acquisition need to be clearly identified to design pragmatic intervention studies in the context of limited resources.
 Surprisingly, the role of HIV in driving the high ESBL-E carriage prevalence in sSA is unknown.
-HIV is known to profoundly affect gut function but we identified only two studies which have assessed HIV status as a risk factor for ESBL-E carriage.
+HIV is known to profoundly affect gut function, but we identified only two studies which have assessed HIV status as a risk factor for ESBL-E carriage.

 There are limitations of our review.
 Our search strategy may have missed studies that would otherwise be included.
 However, using broader inclusion criteria than a recent review of worldwide ESBL-E community carriage prevalence, we have identified many more studies from sSA.
 Risk of bias assessment in observational studies is difficult, with no gold standard, and the tool we have used may misclassify studies with regard to bias.